arcanecode/PSCore-QuickStart/README.md

 This project is a quick start for experienced coders new to the PowerShell syntax.
 Files in the demo are broken into subjects.
 Each file has extensive comments that explain the concepts.

-This project is included in my Pluralsight course "Everyday PowerShell 7 for Developers".
+This project is included in my Pluralsight course "PowerShell 7 Quick Start for Developers on Linux, macOS, and Windows".
 See my [About Me](http://arcanecode.me) page for a link to the course.

 ---